microsoft/graphitation/packages/apollo-forest-run/docs/normalization-pitfalls.md

 But there is more...
 Clients also keep track of "active" queries and whenever data in the store changes, they essentially re-read those active queries, using the data from the store and notify any query observers about the change.
-(Apollo re-reads at the query level; Relay at the fragment level.
+Granularity of re-reading (i.e. at the query level vs the fragment level) has different [performance implications][15])
-[This has performance implications.][15])

 Read more: